Xyarok/nixos-desktop/README.md

 # My NixOS dotfiles... it is a constant work in progress.
+(NixOS unstable)